Husbandry Manual for Asian Lorisines

 parts of cages can be improved by undergrowth.

-Right: Additional recommendations for
+Right: Additional

 Nycticebus